kiranshila/Doplarr/README.md

 Also, I'm limiting the size of the results in the drop down to 10, this can be set with `:max-results` in the config file of `MAX_RESULTS` as an environment variable.

+If you are limiting the bot to certain roles, make sure `ROLE_ID` is set as an environment variable, or `:role-id` is set in the config file.

 ### Setting up on Windows